kashaf12/OLO/README.md

+# **WIP: Currently, I am building this project**

-# OLO - Mobile Marketplace App
+# OLO - Classified Ads Marketplace App

 ## About the Application

-OLO is a mobile marketplace application built with React Native and Expo.
-It allows users to buy and sell items locally, chat with other users, and manage their listings.
+OLO is a classified ads marketplace application built with React Native and Expo.
+It allows users to buy and sell items locally, chat with other users, and manage their ads listings.
 The app features location-based services, user authentication, and a clean, intuitive interface.

 Key features include: